 Depletion of underground water aquifers has been declared imminent since they were first mapped out in the 1920s and 30s.
 It hasn't happened because the underground water system is not a stand alone system: it is a storage and transfer layer within the world's water cycle - connected to both surface and deep sub-surface water.

 Transfers can be very slow with some aquifers running decades behind surface circulation, but the kind of concerted, long term, environmentalist action in removing water management infrastructure prevalent in California since the 1970s can only imbalance supply and demand in the short term; in the longer term the natural water cycle will continue largely unaffected.

-Humans can, and do (as California is currently demonstrating) cause agricultural failures due to the drying up of water resources but almost all cases reflect the effect of, generally left wing, government policy; not natural change in the eco-system.
-The apparent drought in North Africa, for example, isn't mainly the result of reduced rainfall: it is most directly a consequence of the politically forced migration of millions of people and the skills they took with them from their home lands into areas too dry, too different, and too politically disorganized, to support them as they are.
+Humans can, and do (as California is currently demonstrating) cause agricultural failures due to the drying up of water resources but almost all cases reflect the effect of government policy; not natural change in the eco-system.
+The starvation attendant on the apparent drought in North Africa, for example, isn't mainly the result of reduced rainfall: it is most directly a consequence of the politically forced migration of millions of people and the skills they took with them from their home lands into areas too dry, too different, and too politically disorganized, to support them as they are.

 - The pollution produced by the current population is murdering every ecosystem imaginable.
 Oceans are dying, coral reefs are dying, rivers are dying and rainforests are dying.
 If the human population were small compared to the total carrying capacity, we shouldn't see the natural ecosystems dying all around us.

 Green mythology requires thousands of species to be dying out and organizations like the world wildlife foundation publish long lists of doomed species - usually subject to so many ifs, buts, assumptions, and other qualifiers that cynics can reasonably claim that nobody can name a single specifies of any significance driven to extinction by recent human activity.